 - Carefully transfer the couscous back into the bowl, and stir in half of the butter, salt and ½ cup of water.
 Allow it to rest until water is absorbed.

 - Transfer the couscous back into the steamer basket and steam for another 10 minutes.

 - Once again, empty the steamed couscous back into the bowl and mix in the remaining oil, raisins, dates, and ¼ cup of water.
 Allow it to rest until water is absorbed.

 - Put the couscous mixture back into the steamer basket and steam for another 10-12 minutes.
 The couscous should be soft but not wet.

-- Spoon the prepared Mesfouf into serving bowls and sprinkle with cardamom powder, scatter the remaining nuts and drizzle honey to taste.
+- Spoon the prepared Mesfouf into serving bowls and sprinkle with cardamom powder and drizzle honey to taste.